-Professionally, I am a writer, speaker, mental health advocate and Public Health Strategist at the Harvard TH Chan School of Public Health’s Center for Health Communication.
+Due to my fugue disorder growing more severe recently, I am currently only able to work part-time.
+But when I do, I am a writer, speaker, mental health advocate, and part-time Public Health Strategist at the Harvard TH Chan School of Public Health’s Center for Health Communication.
 Most people know me from my advocacy, TEDx talk, mental health pages — Kate Speer, Wafflenugget, and Solidarity Stories — and five-year tenure running the internationally renowned storytelling company, The Dogist.

-Here, we explore the perpetual duality of life and healing on earth in these forms:
+Here, we explore the perpetual duality of life and healing from emotional pain in these forms:

 1. The free weekly newsletter

-This newsletter goes out every Friday and includes — surprise — duality and an assortment of the following:
+This newsletter goes out every Friday and includes an assortment of the following:

 A short essay or brief update about my week’s mis/adventures in healing.